-Locking a door isn’t much good if you cannot also unlock it.
+Locking a door doesn’t do much good if you cannot also unlock it.
 There are two main ways to do it, and both will reveal all hidden files, regardless of the method used to hide them.

-Both have exactly the same effect, and the second one is typically easier to remember and execute on the fly.
+Both have the same effect, and the second is typically easier to remember and execute on the fly.

 Of course, advanced users will know you can always see hidden files and folders in Terminal with

 You can also employ Finder’s “Go to Folder” command to navigate directly into a hidden folder, provided you know the exact path.

 - Run the command below in Terminal to reveal all hidden files.

 - Finder will restart after you run this command, so make sure you’re not in the middle of emptying the trash or copying files.

 - When you’re done, re-hide the files by changing the